PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 The immediately preceding absolute-final normalization/attention pair is a two-pass recovery orchestration over one shared pass-state scope.
-Both owners return stable mutation dictionaries and the common recovery runner returns them as an ordered tuple, but the orchestration runner, lowerer helper, and primary caller currently discard that tuple.
-Characterization fixes those three propagation boundaries and the adjacent post-bias/dynamic-rank-one order before any implementation change.
+Both owners return stable mutation dictionaries and the common recovery runner returns them as an ordered tuple.
+The pair-specific runner and lowerer helper now return that tuple, and the primary caller retains it as `_absolute_final_normalization_attention_results`.
+The adjacent post-bias and dynamic-rank-one assignments remain fixed; no summarizer, guard, reconciliation, or traversal is added.

 The preceding final decomposed-InstanceNorm owner prevalidates every constant and tensor-shape plan, counts each candidate only after at least one planned